-We are finalising the action packed year in which we visited communities, talked about what teenagers want need and are excited about.
+We are finalising an action packed year in which we visited communities, talked about what teenagers want need and are excited about and trialled more tournament models.
 We are in the final stages of feeding all this wisdom, reflection, experience, advice and common sense in to our New Midnight Basketball Tournament Model 2020.

 Thank you to everyone who has been involved.
 We can't wait to get started again.

 What is it that we do that brings benefit to communities, and all its children and teenagers, to ensure that we all continue to undertake important sustainable work with impact.

 How can we use sport to provide benefit to teenagers and communities is so many positive ways.